AI for Everyone: Accessibility Meets Bixby Vision

 The idea behind Bixby Vision is a simple one.
 It’s designed to give people the ability to gain more information about their surroundings by using a smartphone’s camera.
 The new accessibility features, namely Quick Reader, Scene Describer, and Color Detector, build on this capability to help users with visual impairments navigate the world and enjoy more enriching experiences.3

-Understanding labels and signs is a daily challenge for users with visual impairments.
+Understanding labels and signs are a daily challenge for users with visual impairments.
 By reading out written text in real-time, Quick Reader helps these users gain a better understanding of textual information in daily life.4

 The feature can also recognize over 1,000 common objects and items.
 From identifying food and vegetables in the kitchen to locating cleaning products, it can help users carry out daily routines with ease.